 If you live next to a parcel of agricultural land, paddock land or a field and would like to use it as part of your garden or for other domestic purposes, you will require a planning application and planning permission.

-The use of a field, paddock or other agricultural land for domestic purposes (such as additional garden land for your home) requires planning permission as it constitutes a material change of use, as set out in section 55 of the Town and Country Planning Act 1990.
-If you change the use of land without planning permission, you are likely to face Enforcement Action from your local Council.
+This is because it constitutes a material change of use, as set out in section 55 of the Town and Country Planning Act 1990.
+Whilst garden land provides outdoor amenity space for the enjoyment of the occupiers, agricultural land relates to land for both crops and livestock.
+Paddock land could be defined as a small parcel of land suitable for horses and grazing.
+Consequently, if you do change the use of land and extend your garden into a field without planning permission, you are likely to face Enforcement Action from your local Council.

-We recently achieved planning permission for the retrospective change of use to domestic garden in North Dorset.
-Our team conducted a visual impact assessment to demonstrate that the proposal would appear as a natural rounding off of the settlement, and due to the general topography of the area and lack of Public Rights of Way in the vicinity, it would not be visible in the wider landscape.
+In addition to this change of use in the Green Belt, we also received retrospective planning permission when our clients extended their garden into a field without a planning application.
+The team here at Atas Planning conducted a visual impact assessment to demonstrate that the proposal would appear as a natural rounding off of the settlement, and due to the general topography of the area and lack of Public Rights of Way in the vicinity, it would not be visible in the wider landscape.
 We further examined historic aerial photos to show that the change had occurred c.10 years ago, so it was arguably lawful.
 The Case Officer agreed with our assessment, granting planning permission within the standard 8 week determination deadline.

 Atlas Planning Group, therefore, has a lot of experience with agricultural and paddock land change of uses.
 If you would like to see what you can do with your paddock land or a field and are considering a change of use of to create additional garden space.